lenablechmann/online-calculator/README.md

 - [x] put all the JS prototypes together
 - [x] mobile first CSS, fits the mobile screen, should look like a mobile calculator on desktop as well

+### Possible features/improvements
+- store final result in a stack, so that user can continue the calculation with it
+- add a delete button
+- add %, power to